Wairarapa‘s stellar night sky

 Goodnature's hard has been recognised beyond global sales.
 In 2025, the team took out the Supreme Gold Award at The Wellington Gold Awards.
 The event celebrates innovation, resilience, and excellence in the capital's business community.

-WellingtonNZ’s Business Growth team has worked with Goodnature over the past ten years, matching them with support available via Callaghan Innovation.
+WellingtonNZ’s Business Growth team has worked with Goodnature over the past 10 years, matching them with support from Innovation Services administered by MBIE.
 This includes research and development tax incentive support, leasing robots, helping place student interns and special project grants.

 Get support for your business